pathable/vnext-code-challenge/README.md

 - An automatic process will check your solution -- please follow the requirements as close as possible.
 Only submissions that pass the tests will be considered;
 - We are not going to answer any questions about this challenge, so that all submissions can be fairly compared.

-## How to delivery your challenge
+## How to deliver your challenge

-Apply to a developer position [here](https://careers.jobscore.com/careers/pathableinc); there is a field for including a link to your zipped repository.
+This challenge should only be submitted via a [GitHub Classroom assignment](https://classroom.github.com/classrooms/60523-pathable/assignments/pathable-code-challenge-1).
+Then, apply to a developer position [here](https://careers.jobscore.com/careers/pathableinc), being sure to include your GitHub username.